FLOIP/flow-results/api-specification.md

 ### Token-based authentication, compatible with OAuth2

-Implementations must support token-based authentication, via the "Authorization" HTTP header, using the OAuth2-compliant "Bearer" token method.
+Implementations must support token-based authentication, via the "Authorization" HTTP header, using the Token method.
 An example of a complete authorization header is:

 ```
-Authorization: Bearer 0b79bab50daca910b000d4f1a2b675d604257e42
+Authorization: Token 0b79bab50daca910b000d4f1a2b675d604257e42
 ```

 Implementations can determine the format of tokens.
 The issuance, expiry, and exchange of tokens is left outside the scope of the Flow Results specification.